backwind1233/AzureDocs/AzureJavaSDK/JCA/integrate_keyvault_JCA_provider_with_jarsigner.md

 ```shell
 az ad sp create-for-rbac --name $SERVICE_PRINCIPAL_NAME
 ```
-Note the appId and password from the output; you'll need them later.
+Note the appId and password from the output, you'll need them later.

 7. Get the objectId